-Kubernetes Clusters in SUSE® Rancher Manager Setup
+Kubernetes Clusters in SUSE® Rancher Prime Setup

 Rancher simplifies the creation of clusters by allowing you to create them through the Rancher UI rather than more complex alternatives.
 Rancher provides multiple options for launching a cluster.
 Use the option that best fits your use case.